A brief description about the course:

 Applications will be called in April/May every year.
 The Course commences on the first week of August.
 Information will be available on the website of the Human Genetics Unit; http://www.hgucolombo.org

 **The first intake for this course was taken in in August 2010.
 They graduated in August 2012.
-The second intake was taken in August 2012.
-The third intake will be taken in August 2015.
+The second intake was taken in in August 2012.
+The third intake will be taken in August 2014.
+Applications will be called in early 2014.